himekifee/GrossFabricHacks/README.md

 # GrossFabricHacks
-A series of hacks and utilities, for covering legitimate usecases in immoral ways
+A series of hacks and utilities

 How to use
 ---